ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

      reviewer.
 The per-segment confirm tag
      (`LiverSegmentation.Confirmed`) is retired before ever having a writer.
-Stage completion: every expected segment `Completed` (an empty `Completed` segment with the marked-absent attribute is the explicit absence attestation — the attribute stays for the audit trail).
+Stage completion: every expected segment `Completed` (an empty `Completed` segment IS the explicit absence attestation — attribute-free; the legacy marked-absent
+     attribute is only read for back-compat with scenes that carry it, never written).
 Downstream stages filter on SCT tag + `Completed`.
 The demote-on-rerun staleness rule writes
      `InProgress`; demote-on-edit rides the core auto-flip where it applies and the queue's re-run path otherwise.